Volunteering directly with vulnerable children

 "I fear there will indeed be some orphanages, including some that put their children's welfare first, that may suffer initially from this brave leadership by Responsible Travel.
 However it is simply irresponsible for short term and/or untrained international volunteers to work in orphanages - all the childcare expert advice cannot but lead us to this diagnosis.
 The withdrawal from orphanage support will need to be planned carefully by these volunteer sending organisations.
 But I for one believe, having created the supply chain to satisfy demand they have a responsibility to engage with child protection actors who are working to keep children in their communities.
 The largest threat will probably be a loss of income achieved by the acceptance of short term and unqualified volunteers (we know this from experience!) - BUT there is enough proof that the constant engagement with a stream of strangers is hugely damaging to children."

 "There are many small, underfunded NGOs that have the courage to place the children's emotional needs first and only accept qualified volunteers - those are the establishments responsible volunteer recruitment operators should be supporting.
-As a Responsible Travel member we fully support this difficult decision - Responsible Travel promotes responsible travel - the placement of unskilled volunteers in poorly managed child care centres is not responsible - it's that simple."
+As a Responsible Travel member we fully support this difficult decision - Responsible Travel promotes responsible travel - the placement of unskilled volunteers in poorly managed child care centers is not responsible - it's that simple."

 Rebecca Smith, Child Without Appropriate Care Advisor, Save the Children: